-Each facility shall have procedures in place for

-- The issuance of tools to staff and detainees; - Security issues of restricted and unrestricted tools; - Control of ladders, extension cords, and ropes.
+Each facility shall have procedures in place for the issuance of tools to staff and detainees; security issues of restricted and unrestricted tools; and control of ladders, extension cords and ropes.

-1. The chief of security shall issue a restricted tool only to the individual who will be using it.

-2. Detainees may use non-restricted tools under intermittent supervision; however, the detail supervisor shall account for all tools at the end of every work period.

-3. A metal or plastic chit receipt shall be taken for all tools issued, and when a tool is issued from a shadow board, the receipt chit shall be visible on the shadow board.

-4. The facility administrator shall establish site-specific procedures for the control of ladders, extension cords, ropes, and hoses.

-- All ladders, extension cords, ropes, and hoses over three feet long shall be stored in the designated location when not in use. - Every staff member supervising the use of extension ladder and/or heavy equipment shall have at his or her disposal a portable two-way radio. - Ladders shall be inventoried and stored by size to facilitate inspection and handling.
+- 1. The Chief of Security shall issue a restricted tool only to the individual who shall be using it. - 2.
+Detainees may use non-restricted tools under intermittent supervision; however, the detail supervisor shall account for all tools at the end of every work period. - 3.
+A metal or plastic chit receipt shall be taken for all tools issued, and when a tool is issued from a shadow board, the receipt chit shall be visible on the shadow board. - 4.
+The facility administrator shall establish site-specific procedures for the control of ladders, extension cords, ropes and hoses, according to the following procedures: - a. all ladders, extension cords, ropes and hoses over three feet long shall be stored in the designated location when not in use; - b. every staff member supervising the use of extension ladder and/or heavy equipment shall have at his/her disposal a portable two-way radio; - c. ladders shall be inventoried and stored by size to facilitate inspection and handling;

-- Extension cords must be inventoried and have a metal or plastic tag attached, indicating issue number (by location) and length of cord. - Extension cords longer than 10 feet are classified and handled as Class R tools. - In high-rise SPCs and CDFs, electrical cords attached to buffers, vacuum cleaners, etc., may not exceed two feet. - 5.
-Scissors used for in-processing shall be securely tethered to the furniture at which they are used. - 6.
-Issuance of tools from a storage location for a specified project for extended periods requires approval of the chief of security.
-The work detail supervisor shall conduct daily on-site checks of extended-use tools issued from the central tool room, and the facility maintenance supervisor shall conduct them at least monthly.
+- d. extension cords must be inventoried and have a metal or plastic tag attached, indicating issue number (by location) and length of cord; - e. extension cords longer than 10 feet shall be classified and handled as Class "R" tools; and - f. in high-rise facilities, electrical cords attached to buffers, vacuum cleaners, etc., may not exceed two feet. - 5.
+Scissors used for in-processing shall be securely tethered to the fixture at which they are used. - 6.
+Issuance of tools from a storage location for a specified project for extended periods requires approval of the Chief of Security.
+The work detail supervisor shall conduct daily on site checks of extended use tools issued from the central tool room, and the facility maintenance supervisor shall conduct such checks monthly at a minimum.